apollographql/router/NEXT_CHANGELOG.md

 ## 🚀 Features

-### Adds a dev mode that can be enabled with the `--dev` flag ([PR #1475](https://github.com/apollographql/router/pull/1475))
+### Adds `APOLLO_ROUTER_DEV_MODE` for use from Rolver ([PR #1475](https://github.com/apollographql/router/pull/1475))

-This flag enables some experimental plugins to enable development with the router.
-It should not be enabled in production, and the plugins it enables may change over time.
-For now, it just enables error passthrough for all subgraphs.
+This environment variable enables some experimental plugins to enable development with the router.
+It is not intended to be used by any process other than `rover dev`.

 By [@EverlastingBugstopper](https://github.com/EverlastingBugstopper)